panda3d/panda3d-docs/programming/internal-structures/geometry-storage/geomvertexdata.rst

 understands what to do with the data in the column.

 It is possible to break up a GeomVertexData into more than one array.
-A GeomVertexArray is table of vertex data that is stored in one contiguous block of memory.
+A GeomVertexArrayData is a table of vertex data that is stored in one contiguous block of memory.
 Typically, each GeomVertexData consists of just one array; but it is also possible to distribute the data so that some columns are stored in one array, while other columns are stored in another array:

 == ========= ========
 \  vertex    texcoord